CollaboRateMgmt/CollaboRate/README.md

 [Back To Contents](#contents)

 # A Quick Overview for those familiar with Crowdsourcing Concepts
-Those familiar with crowdsourcing concepts, may be impatient to know the basic ideas behind this crowdsourcing process, that make it the best.
+Those familiar with crowdsourcing concepts, may be impatient to know the basic ideas behind this crowdsourcing process.
 These ideas can be found [here](https://github.com/sohrabsaran/CollaboRate/wiki/overview-for-crowdsourcing).

 [Back To Contents](#contents)